heliamazinani/Banking_Management_System/README.md

 - `banking_operations.h`: Header file defining functions and data structures used across the project.
 - `data_storage.txt`: Used to persist account information between sessions.

+## Race Condition :
+To prevent race conditions, we implement a locking mechanism for each account, where each account is essentially represented by a JSON file stored on the core.
+This lock ensures that only one process can access or modify the file at any given time.
+Before making any changes to these files, it is necessary to first check whether the lock is free.
+If the lock is not free, the process must wait until it becomes available to avoid any potential conflicts or data inconsistencies.

+## Deadlock :

+To prevent deadlocks, we have implemented a recovery mechanism.
+During fund transfers, we check the locks in a non-blocking manner.
+If both the source and destination account locks are free, the transaction proceeds.
+However, if either or both locks are not free, we release both locks to avoid potential deadlock scenarios.
+To further manage the operation, we have set a maximum retry limit and a timeout value for each transaction, ensuring that the process does not run indefinitely and remains efficient.

 ---

 ## Getting Started